djismgaming/djismgaming.github.io/content/posts/fix your slow origin game downloads speed.md

 Upon start you will be asked if you want to import the file you just created on your desktop.
 Press Yes.
 This will overwrite your old config-file.

-Notes
+#### Note

-The EACore.ini file is deleted from your desktop as soon as you import it.
+- The EACore.ini file is deleted from your desktop as soon as you import it.
 If you ever want to leave R&D mode you need to go to the location where Origin is installed and delete the EACore.ini file found there.

 It has been reported that having Origin in R&D-mode will increase your download speed.
 This made a huge change for me.
 The Origin client started with a display of “R&D | PR” in the upper right corner.
 Then trying the remainder of the patch download I was amazed to see 8.83 MB/s of download speed in Origin.